Multitasking: How To Live in the Moment and Create Lasting Memories

 The little white farmhouse we stayed in had rickety wood floors, no television, and a beautiful view of the pond.
 There were tractors in the old barn and my two young boys loved sitting in the driver's seat.

 The friends who owned the farmhouse were a sweet older couple with a thriving tree business in Dallas.
-For years, they worked together growing trees on their commercial farm to provide to major retail stores and landscaping projects.
+For years, they worked together growing trees on their commercial farm to provide to major retail stores and good landscaping projects with the help of some experts similar to landscaping specialist Naperville.
 They also had several kids and grandkids, and when they invited us to visit their second home, I wondered how it was all going to go down.
 How would they juggle it all?

 When we arrived on a Friday afternoon, I was in awe of the property which looked like a Norman Rockwell painting.
 We were surrounded by beautiful lush grass and rolling hills cascading to a small white farmhouse with a barn.
 Gigantic hay balls dotted the field and as soon as I saw them I knew we'd be climbing up on top of them.